| || |

 |Patrol Division Information|

 The La Porte Police Patrol Division is the largest division of the Police Department and functions under the command of Assistant Chief Steve Deardorff.
 As the first responders in most cases, the Patrol Division responds to over 30,000 calls for service annually.
-Also included in the Patrol Division are three Commercial Vehicle Enforcement (C.V.E.)/Department of Transportation (D.O.T.) officers certified in commercial vehicle inspections and two traffic enforcement officers (1- motorcycle unit and 1- marked patrol unit).
+Also included in the Patrol Division are four Commercial Vehicle Enforcement (C.V.E.)/Department of Transportation (D.O.T.) officers certified in commercial vehicle inspections and two traffic enforcement officers (1- motorcycle unit and 1- marked patrol unit).

 La Porte Police Department’s Patrol-Shift Lieutenants